 The notifier component is responsible for notifying users via MS Teams about changed metric statuses.
-It wakes up periodically and asks the internal server fo a list of all metrics.
+It wakes up periodically and gets a list of all metrics from the database.
 For each metric, the notifier decides whether a notification is possible and needed.